envoyproxy/gateway/DEVELOPER.md

 As a workaround, you could run this against your own Kubernetes cluster (such as Kubernetes on Docker Desktop) using this command -
 `IMAGE=docker.io/you/gateway-dev make push-multiarch && IMAGE=docker.io/you/gateway-dev make kube-deploy && make run-conformance`
-which builds and pushes the Envoy-Gateway image to your hub, deploys Envoy Gateway resources into your cluster and run the Gateway API conformance tests.
+which builds and pushes the Envoy-Gateway image to your hub, deploys Envoy Gateway resources into your cluster and runs the Gateway API conformance tests.

 ### Debugging the Envoy Config
 An easy way to view the envoy config that Envoy Gateway is using is to port-forward to the admin interface port (currently `19000`)